 Firstly, I set the expectation bar high in terms of what the group can handle.
 I remind group members that I cannot protect them from life and death circumstances that messages bring.
 I remind them that they may have faced immense trauma just to make it into group.

-Secondly, I let group know that risk takers need to be honored.
+Secondly, I let the group know that risk takers need to be honoured.
 I teach a little about the pain associated with trauma and emphasize that if a group member is traumatized the group need to maintain a positive perspective on the suffering endured, that it can lead to healing.
 Encouraging others to talk about it if they feel re-traumatized also helps.

 Thirdly, I try to teach the importance of inclusivity through words and deeds.
 I think that many times mad people will put forth a high level of testing that requires a high level of patience.
 While I encourage a group to talk about oversharing and am known to try to prompt others occasionally, I honor testing and use the subjects I initiate and my personal experiences to past trust tests.
 I find that once people trust better, they can bring a lot to the group.